Marcus Delaney

 On the 7 - 8 June 2025, I am joining Team Oracle to take part in the "Cateran Yomp".
 It's a 54-mile hike in 24 hours across rural Perthshire, all in aid of the Army Benevolent Fund (ABF).
 Founded in 1944, the ABF provide vital support to soldiers, veterans and their immediate families in their time of need.

 I love getting outside and walking, especially with my two dogs (Wolfie the spaniel and Nyx the golden retriever) so I'm sure they will help me with my training.
-It will be tough and there will be ups and downs along with way (literally!!), but in the back of my mind I will keep reminding myself of the objective, to raise funds for this great cause, so please please do give generously, and thank you for all your support.
+It will be tough and there will be ups and downs along with way (literally!!), but in the back of my mind I will keep reminding myself of the objective, to raise funds for this great cause.
+Thank you for all your support.

 My Achievements